google/crubit/docs/bindings/reference/pointers_and_references.md

 a references to that value.
 This applies to Rust shared references (e.g. `&T`) and to exclusive references (e.g. `&mut T`).

+Examples of C++ features that may mutate a value that Rust holds a reference to:

+*   Using copy assignment operator of C++ value that Rust has a reference to.

 TODO(b/258249993): After `cc_bindings_from_rs` generates assignment operators,
 explicitly document them here as an example.